 7. Chainsaw Jacket

-The chainsaw jacket should have pads of cut retardant material that are designed to reduce the severity of injury to the body parts covered by pads.
+The chainsaw jacket should have pads of cut-retardant material that are designed to reduce the severity of injury to the body parts covered by pads.
 Jackets should have special fibres within the pads to provide layers of materials designed to rip apart when they do come into contact with a moving chain.
-Arbor jackets are designed to reduce the chainsaws rate of cutting and eventually stop it.
+Chainsaw jackets are designed to reduce the chainsaws rate of cutting and eventually stop it.
 This piece of chainsaw safety gear is not as popular due to the excess warmth they give but they are growing in popularity.

-8. Chainsaw Shirt
+8. Hi-vis Chainsaw Shirt

 A chainsaw worker should also wear a chainsaw shirt.
 A long sleeved shirt is highly recommended for proper safety.
 The shirt should have at least 7 layers of tough material sewn into the collar, sleeve and shoulder areas to prevent falling branches from penetrating the shirt.
 This keeps your upper torso safe whilst cutting.